worldofprasanna/go-scraper/README.md

 # This needs go version to be >= 1.11 because of go modules dependency
 ./bin/build

+# To run the application
+./bin/run

-# To start the server
+# To start the server from binary
 ./app

 ```